Eren2op/RYOMEN-SUKUNA-ROBOT/README.md

 Can be found on telegram as [KingSukunaBot](https://t.me/KingSukuna_Bot).

-The Support group can be reached out to at [Ryomen Sukuna Support](https://t.me/sukunasupportgroup), where you can ask for help about [KINGSUKUNABOT](https://t.me/KingSukuna_Bot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Ryomen Sukuna Support](https://t.me/sukunasupportgroup), where you can ask for help about [King Sukuna Bot](https://t.me/KingSukuna_Bot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [RYOMEN SUKUNA UPDATES](https://t.me/SukunaRobotUpdates)
+News channel as at [Ryomen Sukuna Updates](https://t.me/SukunaRobotUpdates)
 ## Note:

 Future updates on the bot code have been moved to a seperate repository that is now private.